wolfganglederer/risiko/README.md

-# risiko
-Simulations concerning the board game RISK (Risiko)
+# The board game RISK

+Among some friends the question arised who is favoured the attacker or the defender.

+After some simulations doe in julia it is obvious, that the attacker is slightly favoured to win.